-The Agreement and related agreements governing the Wells Fargo facility required both Funding and the Company to, among other things (i) make representations and warranties regarding the collateral as well as each of their businesses, (ii) agree to certain indemnification obligations, and (iii) comply with various covenants, servicing procedures, limitations on acquiring and disposing of assets, reporting requirements and other customary requirements for similar credit facilities.
-The Wells Fargo facility agreements also include usual and customary default provisions such as the failure to make timely payments under the facility, a change in control of Funding, and the failure by Funding or the Company to materially perform under the Agreement and related agreements governing the facility, which, if not complied with, could accelerate repayment under the facility, thereby materially and adversely affecting the Company's liquidity, financial condition and results of operations.
+The Wells Agreement and related agreements governing the Wells Fargo facility required both Funding and the Company to, among other things (i) make representations and warranties regarding the collateral as well as each of their businesses, (ii) agree to certain indemnification obligations, and (iii) comply with various covenants, servicing procedures, limitations on acquiring and disposing of assets, reporting requirements and other customary requirements for similar credit facilities.
+The Wells Fargo facility agreements also include usual and customary default provisions such as the failure to make timely payments under the facility, a change in control of Funding, and the failure by Funding or the Company to materially perform under the Wells Agreement and related agreements governing the facility, which, if not complied with, could accelerate repayment under the facility, thereby materially and adversely affecting the Company's liquidity, financial condition and results of operations.
 The Company is currently in compliance with all financial covenants under the Wells Fargo facility.

 The Wells Fargo facility is secured by all of the assets of Funding, and all of the Company's equity interest in Funding.
-The Company intends to use the net proceeds of the Wells Fargo facility to fund a portion of its loan origination activities and for general corporate purposes.
+The Company uses the Wells Fargo facility to fund a portion of its loan origination activities and for general corporate purposes.
 Each loan origination under the facility is subject to the satisfaction of certain conditions.
 The Company cannot be assured that Funding will be able to borrow funds under the Wells Fargo facility at any particular time or at all.
-As of March 31, 2011, the Company had \$60.0 million of borrowings outstanding under the Wells Fargo facility.
+As of September 30, 2011, the Company had \$39.5 million of borrowings outstanding under the Wells Fargo facility, which had a fair value of \$39.5 million.